*This article was originally released in June 2023 and updated with additional material in October 2024.

 Consumer awareness of tequila has expanded remarkably over the past decade.
 This is partly due to brands securing attractive placements for tequila in retail outlets and the willingness of bartenders to embrace tequila as a staple of bar menus across the country.
 Tequila Fortaleza, for example, made a push in the mid-2010s to solidify its presence in the on-premise, and as a result, established itself as a bar-industry standard for quality tequila in many states.

 Cocktail culture has played a key part in educating consumers about tequila and spreading its awareness as well.
-The margarita, for example, has retained its position as the most popular cocktails in U.S. bars for many years, according to CGA by Nielsen IQ.
-The category is catching up to vodka’s popularity in U.S. bars with tequila and mezcal sales increasing 17.2% in 2022 while vodka sales remained flat, according to the Distilled Spirits Council of the United States.
+The margarita, for example, has retained its position as the most popular cocktail in U.S. bars for many years, according to CGA by Nielsen IQ.

-Celebrity tequila brands have also done their part to generate awareness for the category.
+Celebrity tequila brands have also contributed to generating awareness for the category.
 Notable examples include George Clooney’s Casamigos, Kendall Jenner’s 818 Tequila, and Dwayne “The Rock” Johnson’s partnership with Teremana Tequila.
-A slew of celebrities have joined this movement, endorsing their own brands in recent years, further cementing tequila’s presence in the spotlight.
+A slew of celebrities have joined this movement, endorsing their brands in recent years, further cementing tequila’s presence in the spotlight.

 Supply Chain Limitations